Boots equipped with the BOA® Fit System, which is becoming increasingly popular in the freeride scene

 BOA Technology

-To accommodate the rigid shell, a completely new system was developed from scratch, instead of a traditional system.
+To accommodate the rigid shell, a completely new mechanism was developed from scratch, rather than relying on conventional systems.

-It encases the lower shell and securely holds the heel in place.
-By evenly distributing pressure across the top of the foot, you feel more connected to the boot, improving power transfer and control.
+It wraps around the lower shell and securely fixes the heel.
+By evenly distributing pressure across the upper part of the foot, it enhances the feeling of unity with the boot, improves power transfer, and makes skiing easier.

 Uniform and secure heel hold